On Projections in the Noncommutative 2-Torus Algebra: Equations for a projection in

+We shall not attempt to provide a~general solution to~\eqref{selfad}--\eqref{idemp2}, but rather present a~class of special solutions.
+Nevertheless, this class turns out to be large enough to accommodate the known projections as well as a~number of new ones.

-We will consider only real-valued functions although (\ref{selfad}) requires only $p_0(x)$ to be real.
-Moreover, we have already noted that (\ref{selfad}) defines the functions $p_k(x)$ for $k<0$ and it is convenient to get rid of the functions $p_k(x)$ with negative index $k$ in the equations (\ref{idemp1}) and (\ref{idemp2}) before solving them.
-We shall present special solutions such that each summand on the RHS of (\ref{idemp2}) is equal to zero independently.
-The same should hold for summands of (\ref{idemp1}) with $k>0$ excluding those with $m=0$ or $a=0$ $-$ these are combined to form equations
+We will consider only real-valued functions although~\eqref{selfad} requires only $p_0$ to be real.
+Moreover, we have already noted that~\eqref{selfad} def\/ines the functions $p_k$ for $k<0$ and it is convenient to get rid of the functions $p_k$ with negative index $k$ in the equations~\eqref{idemp1} and~\eqref{idemp2} before solving them.
+Our special solutions will be such that each summand on the r.h.s.\ of~\eqref{idemp2} is equal to zero independently.
+The same should hold for summands of~\eqref{idemp1} with $k>0$ excluding those with $m=0$ or $a=0$, these are combined to form equations

-which we also require to be satisfied independently.
-The equations (\ref{idemp1}) with $k<0$ are redundant and the case $k=0$ cannot be split into independent equations.
-After (\ref{selfad}) is substituted into (\ref{idemp1}) for $k=0$ we obtain
+which we also require to be satisf\/ied independently.
+The equations~\eqref{idemp1} with $k<0$ are redundant and the case $k=0$ cannot be split into independent equations.
+After~\eqref{selfad} is substituted into~\eqref{idemp1} for $k=0$ we obtain

-Although the imposed additional properties seem to be extremely restrictive, the obtained structure of solutions is rich enough to build many interesting projections.
-The general formula for solutions to (\ref{selfad}-\ref{idemp2}) with a given $M$ and trace $n \theta$ is complicated enough to obscure the underlying structure, so we shall rather present the construction step by step.
+In the forthcoming sections we provide a~systematic method of constructing projections of a~given trace~\eqref{Atr} and order, that will satisfy the equations~\eqref{selfad}--\eqref{idemp2} ref\/ined according to the above-listed conditions.

+Before we start, let us compute the Chern number of a~projection of order $M$, as this quantity might prove useful in the task of classif\/ication. \begin{proposition} The Chern number of a~projection $p$ of order $M$ reads